Reduce Your Carbon Footprint

 We can’t have a big birthday party this year, but we can pledge to do at least one thing to help restore and protect the earth!
 See below for ideas.

 Vehicle emissions are Washington’s largest contributor to air pollution from greenhouse gases.
 Improve your health while avoiding air pollution by walking, biking, or using public transportation to get around!
+Visit the Sequim Bicycle Alliance page for more on cycling in Sequim.

 In addition, electric vehicles are becoming more common and thus more affordable, especially with both state and federal incentives or rebates on the cost of buying new.
 Buying a used EV can be another way to make your purchase affordable, if you don’t need the 200 to 250-mile range newer batteries allow.